Create Your First Peptide

 Calculate Usage

 Starting a new vial?
-Use the "Calculate Usage" button to import your historical dose amounts and see exactly how much you've used.
-This helps when you start tracking mid-vial.
+Use the "Calculate Usage" button to import past dose amounts and estimate what you have already used.
+It is handy when you begin tracking mid-vial.

 Enable Notifications

-Push notifications can remind you on scheduled days.
+Push notifications can remind you on scheduled days so the tracker does not rely entirely on memory.

 Enabling Push Notifications

 Note: Push notifications work best when you install the app to your home screen.
-On iOS, you must add the app to your home screen for notifications to work.
+On iOS, adding the app to the home screen is required for notifications.

 Tips & Best Practices